FY2020 represents fiscal year 2019-20 from 1 April 2019 to 31 March 2020 andanalogously for and FY2019 previously such labeled years.

-    During the year under review the Board met 8 (Eight) times.
+During the year under review the Board met 4 (Four) times.
 The details of the Boardmeetings are provided in the Report on Corporate Governance which forms a part of thisAnnual Report.

 The intervening gap between two consecutive meetings was within the limit prescribedunder the Companies Act 2013.

-    During FY2019 one meeting of Independent Directors was held without the presence ofthe Executive Directors or Management Personnel on March 18 2020.
+During FY2020 one meeting of Independent Directors was held without the presence ofthe Executive Directors or Management Personnel on March 18 2020.
 At such meeting theIndependent Directors have discussed among other matters the challenges faced by the

 The Audit Committee of the Board comprises of:

 |Mr.VinodKumarMaheshwary ||Independent Director |

 During the year under review there has been no instance where the recommendations ofthe Audit Committee have not been accepted by the Board.
 The details of the AuditCommittee meetings are provided in the Report on Corporate Governance which forms part ofthis Annual Report.